SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 *One.
 Two.
 One two three four.*

-I blew into the trumpet and the room erupted with the sound us playing all at once.
-We were playing at 210 bpm, and the bassist's whole body was shaking as he vigorously walked the double bass leaning onto him.
+I blew into the trumpet as the room erupted with our music.
+We were playing at 210 bpm, and the bassist was vigorously plucking the bass with his entire body.
 A few people in the crowd clapped just for how fast we were playing.

 Soon we finished the head of the song, and it was my turn to solo.
 I immediately came in with a run up and then down the registers of my trumpet, my fingers gliding effortlessly over my freshly lubricated trumpet valves.

-Miles looked at me with a smirk and I faltered.
-Wyatt was driving the song with a steady pace, but I kept on speeding up and slowing down, sometimes outrunning his pace before overcompensating and falling behind.
+But I couldn't quite follow the rest of the band.
+Wyatt was driving the sound with a steady pace, but I kept on speeding up and slowing down, sometimes outrunning his pace before overcompensating and falling behind.
+Each time I got too far away from him, he would slam the snare to try and call me back, but it was to no avail.

-"Who's fault is it now?"
-Miles mouthed over the music.
+I lowered my horn to try and catch my breath; to take a moment just to think.
+Within seconds, Miles started playing a line on the piano- he stole my solo.
+I turned back to Wyatt and he shook his head to say *I don't know either.*

+Miles was glaring at me. *This is my song, not yours.*

+I glared back at him and raised my trumpet.
+I thought of all the times I had practiced and how I always followed Miles' pursuit of perfection.
+But that wasn't really what I wanted.
+Looking at Wyatt, he seemed to have so much fun just being here; just being present.
+That, was what I wanted.

+I concentrated on Wyatt's rhythm and my fingers started gliding over the trumpet valves.

+Miles stopped and looked at me, astonished.